Acidburn0zzz/Drives-Manager/README.md

 Change Log:
 ==============
 1.2-RTM
+  - We are changing the icons to svg.
   - Added Czech language(thanks vanek.jakub4).
   - The hddtemp program was replaced by Udisk2(thanks rgcjonas).
-  - We are changing the icons to svg.
   - Added Cinnamon theme support.
   - Now we can choose whether Drives Manager will be presented as an Applet or Desklet.
   - Mount points can opened now with the default browser of your computer.
   - The height is limited to not exceed the height of the monitor with an scroll box.
   - Was added options to configure the behavior of the scroll box.
   - Removed the option to open mount points with nautilus or nemo.
 Instead will open with the default browser.
+  - It was added an option to unmount all volumes simultaneously (to avoid data loss due to human errors).
+  - Images from measurement were replaced by an internal implementation.
+The flickers finished and now it is configurable from css.

 1.1-RTM
   - Added parameter, was missing in CriticalNotify .